Also known as "High School Algebra"

 - Scalar, Vector, Matrixand Vectors

 Sequences, Series and Partial Sums

 A Sequence is a set of things (usually numbers) that are in order.
-You can also sum up a series, where Sigma Notation is very useful.
+We can also sum up a series, where Sigma Notation is very useful.

-These last few subjects use what you have learned above.
+These last few subjects use what we have learned above.